vjkapur/vj4anc-site/_posts/2022-10-02-modelcities.md

 I have some major concerns with this, including:
 - putting a loud emergency vehicle dispatch right outside Langdon Elementary School, which would disrupt the learning environment
+- putting a loud emergency vehicle dispatch adjacent to a senior living facility and family shelter, which would also be disruptive
 - having emergency vehicles use 20th, Queens Chapel, and/or Franklin for egress; Commissioner Montague mentioned a community benefit of this would be more aggressive snow removal on the roads here, which I'm not compelled by at all.
 We need traffic calming where 20th St. cuts between Langdon Park's playground and rec center (and everywhere else), and I'd worry that additional emergency vehicles would be used by DDOT to justify not acting on that.
 - having additional curb cuts on a sidewalk where children are likely to be walking; I'm not sure why the two parking facilities couldn't share a curb cut or be consolidated entirely
-- removing trees primarily to add surface parking lots, which is an inherently poor use of the land.
+- removing parts of the [forest patch](#the-forest-patch), which would be problematic enough, but also primarily to add surface parking lots, which is an inherently poor use of the land.
 If this much parking is really necessary, this might be a candidate for a second underground parking garage in the neighborhood, after the one at [2026 Jackson](/issues/2026jackson/)

 [![DC Government Property](/assets/images/modelcities/no-trespassing.png)](/assets/images/modelcities/no-trespassing.png)
 <p class="caption">DC Government Property sign at the site</p>